Are you looking for the latest cutting-edge technology in the metal plate laser cutting market? Look no further than ultra-high power fiber lasers!

 Improve the thickness, output and quality of sheet metal cutting

 The test results indicate that as the ultrahigh power laser power increases, so does the cutting thickness capacity.
-For instance, in Fig. 4, cutting of 70 mm thick stainless steel with nitrogen at 30 kW and 230 mm thick carbon steel with air at 40 kW, both in pulse cutting mode.
+For instance, in Fig. 4, cutting of 70 mm thick stainless steel using nitrogen at 30 kW and 230 mm thick carbon steel with air at 40 kW is demonstrated in pulse cutting mode.

 Fig. 5 Full speed cutting in continuous mode

-(b) The IPG 40kW YLS laser is used to air cut 40mm thick stainless steel at the speed of 2.3m/min (90 ipm);
+(b) The IPG 40kW YLS laser is used to air cut 40mm thick stainless steel at a speed of 2.3 m/min (90 ipm).

-(c) Use IPG 30kW YLS-ECO laser, when combined with nitrogen, is used to cut 3-25mm thick stainless steel profiles;
+(c) The IPG 30kW YLS-ECO laser, when combined with nitrogen, is used to cut 3-25mm thick stainless steel profiles.

-Under continuous wave (CW) full speed cutting mode, 20 kW slag free air is used to cut 20 mm thick carbon steel, 40 kW slag free air is used to cut 30 mm thick carbon steel, and 40 kW slag free air is used to cut 40 mm thick carbon steel (see Figures 2 and 5a in the previous section).
+Under the continuous wave (CW) full-speed cutting mode, a 20 kW slag-free air is used to cut 20 mm thick carbon steel, 40 kW slag-free air is used to cut 30 mm thick carbon steel, and 40 kW slag-free air is used to cut 40 mm thick carbon steel (see Figures 2 and 5a in the previous section).

-For cutting stainless steel, it is easier to achieve slag free effect, so the limit cutting thickness is thicker than that of carbon steel (see Figure 5b and Figure 5c).
+When cutting stainless steel, achieving a slag-free effect is easier, so the limit cutting thickness is thicker than that of carbon steel (see Figure 5b and Figure 5c).

-Generally, cutting speed lower than 2m/min means that in continuous mode, the laser power is insufficient to achieve the best cutting quality.
+Generally, a cutting speed lower than 2 m/min means that the laser power in continuous mode is insufficient to achieve the best cutting quality.

 Faster and cleaner perforation

-The piercing time of 16 mm stainless steel is greatly reduced from>1 second for 6 kW to 0.5 second for 10 kW and 0.1 second for 20 kW.
+The piercing time for 16 mm stainless steel is significantly reduced from over 1 second at 6 kW to 0.5 seconds at 10 kW, and 0.1 seconds at 20 kW.

-In practical applications, a perforation time of less than or equal to 0.1 seconds is usually considered as “instantaneous”.
+In practical applications, a perforation time of less than or equal to 0.1 seconds is generally considered “instantaneous”.

-The higher peak power increases the depth-to-width ratio of the molten pool, which makes it possible to bridge the thickness faster with less transverse melting.
+Higher peak power increases the depth-to-width ratio of the molten pool, enabling faster bridging of thicker materials with less transverse melting.

-The reduction of material transverse melting also minimizes the top surface splash.
+Reducing transverse melting also minimizes splashing on the top surface.

 Competitiveness of Ultra High Power Laser Cutting

-In the past six years, several technological developments have contributed to the improvement of laser cutting performance, including:
+In the past six years, several technological developments have contributed to improving laser cutting performance.
+These developments include:

-2) High speed rotating beam that can improve the processing efficiency and quality of some metals;
+- Implementing high-speed rotating beams that can improve the processing efficiency and quality of certain metals;

-3) High peak power continuous laser for faster and cleaner perforation/complex cutting;
+- Using high-peak-power continuous lasers for faster and cleaner perforation/complex cutting; and

-Although the needs of various industries are different, and all enabling technologies (technologies that enable processes to operate) are used in specific areas, ultra-high power laser cutting is a leading technology trend that promotes the improvement of laser cutting performance.
+While the needs of various industries differ, all enabling technologies are used in specific areas.
+However, ultra-high-power laser cutting is a leading technology trend that promotes the improvement of laser cutting performance.

-Ultra high power laser has significant advantages in cutting thickness, quality and cost efficiency in thick plate cutting, especially at 15kW and higher power, it is more competitive than high current plasma cutting machine.
+Ultra-high-power lasers have significant advantages in cutting thickness, quality, and cost-efficiency in thick plate cutting, especially at 15kW and higher power levels.
+They are more competitive than high-current plasma cutting machines.

-The comparison test shows that for stainless steel up to 50 mm thick, the 20kW fiber laser is 1.5-2.5 times faster than the high current intensity (300A) plasma cutter.
+Comparison tests have shown that, for stainless steel up to 50mm thick, the 20kW fiber laser is 1.5-2.5 times faster than the high-current intensity (300A) plasma cutter.

 Related reading: Laser Cutting vs. Plasma Cutting: The Differences Explained

-For carbon steel, it is also shown that cutting up to 15 mm thick is more than twice as fast, as demonstrated by empirical evidence.
+For carbon steel, cutting up to 15 mm thick is more than twice as fast, as demonstrated by empirical evidence.

-The calculation shows that the total cutting cost per meter of carbon steel with a thickness of 15 mm using a 20kW laser is about 2 times lower than that using plasma.
+According to calculations, the total cutting cost per meter of 15 mm-thick carbon steel using a 20kW laser is about two times lower than when using plasma.

 Ultra high power laser

-Compared with low-power lasers and other cutting processes (such as plasma cutting, the primary driving force behind ultra-high power lasers is higher productivity and lower cutting costs for each component.
+Compared to low-power lasers and other cutting processes, such as plasma cutting, the primary driving force behind ultra-high power lasers is increased productivity and reduced cutting costs for each component.

 The ultra-high power laser makes laser cutting more competitive in many other aspects.
-It can increase cutting thickness and quality (materials with a thickness of up to 230 mm can be cut), reduce or remove the subsequent processing costs (which can minimize slag hanging), reduce the floor area and facility costs, reduce the requirements for labor, and improve the quality and output of piercing.
+It can increase cutting thickness and quality (materials up to 230mm thick can be cut), reduce or eliminate subsequent processing costs (which can minimize slag hanging), reduce floor space and facility costs, reduce labor requirements, and improve piercing quality and output.

-With the continuous improvement of the power and energy efficiency, these advantages will become more obvious – improving their ability to quickly and economically change cutting applications in different industries.
+With the continuous improvement of ultra-high power laser power and energy efficiency, these advantages will become more apparent, enhancing their ability to quickly and economically adapt to cutting applications in various industries.